frankischilling/cupidex/README.md

   - [ ] Change default text preview files
 - [ ] Add image preview
 - [ ] Basic file dialog for web and other applications
 - [ ] Basic install script for building, installing nerd fonts and other dependencies, and then moving the executable to /usr/bin
+- [ ] Better config parsing (use multiple modifers)

 ### Key Features to Implement